libopenstorage/openstorage/README.md

 ## OSD config file

-The OSD daemon loads a YAML configuration file that specifies the following sections:

-1. Provides the base directories for the daemon to install a UNIX socket file in.
-The `PluginAPIBase` is for the daemon to accept REST commands from the container orchestration runtime, such as the Docker daemon.
-The `driverAPIBase` is for the daemon to accept REST commands to configure the storage volumes.
-2. Tells the daemon what drivers to load and the driver specific attributes.
+The OSD daemon loads a YAML configuration file that tells the daemon what drivers to load and the driver specific attributes.
 Here is an example of config.yaml:

 ```
 osd:
-  pluginapibase: "/usr/share/docker/plugins/"
-  driverapibase: "/var/lib/osd/driver/"
   drivers:
       nfs:
         server: "171.30.0.20"